-Web & Digital Communications Project Management
+Web & Digital Communications Project Management CP 556 AP/BP

-Prerequisite: Web Design II or Graphic Design II
+Grade Level: 11, 12 One Semester - 1.0 credit Prerequisite: Web Design II or Graphic Design II

 This course provides students with the information and skills necessary for success in managing projects and operating logistical ventures in technology, business, and industry.
 Students will use their web design skills to create advanced websites while using industry-standard software for animation and video creation for the web.
 This course incorporates a survey of the careers within technology and engineering industries.